White bear of Henry III: Gift

-An animal, described as a "pale" or "white" bear, was given to Henry by Haakon IV of Norway in 1252.
-The species of the animal is not known definitively, but it was most likely a polar bear; polar bears were known as white bears in Britain before the 19th century.
-Alternative explanations, such as unusually-coloured specimens of the Eurasian brown bear, would likely not have been considered sufficiently regal a gift.
+A pale or white bear was given to Henry by Haakon IV of Norway in 1252.
+The species is not known definitively, but it was most likely a polar bear, which were known as white bears in Britain before the 19th century.
+Alternative explanations, such as unusually coloured specimens of the Eurasian brown bear, would likely not have been considered sufficiently regal a gift.
 The light-coloured Syrian brown bear is another possibility, but Haakon had around this time also gifted a "white bear" to Frederick II, who reigned in Sicily and would already have had access to Syrian brown bears.

 The Norwegian and Baltic populations of polar bears had been exterminated by the 10th century.
 For a polar bear to have reached Norway, it would either have arrived on drifting ice or been procured by Haakon from Greenland, over whose Norse settlements he was exerting increasing control.
 The white bear was an important royal symbol in Norse history, similar in status to leopards and lions of the English crown, so the gift had great diplomatic value.
 It is not known if the bear had an individual name.

 At the Tower

 The white bear was housed in the menagerie of the Tower of London, and its handler occasionally led it around the grounds for exercise.
-Henry was shocked by the expense of keeping the bear, so he delegated its upkeep to the sheriffs of London; the order was made by the king on 13 September 1252 at Bury St Edmunds and communicated to the sheriffs from Windsor on 29 September.
-The sheriffs' allowance of four sous a day proved hardly sufficient for the animal.
-They were also responsible for providing clothing to the bear's Norwegian handler.
+Henry was shocked by the expense of keeping the bear, so he delegated its upkeep to the sheriffs of London; he made the order on 13 September 1252 at Bury St Edmunds and it was communicated to the sheriffs from Windsor on 29 September.
+The sheriffs' allowance of four sous a day proved hardly sufficient for the bear.
+They were also responsible for providing clothing to its Norwegian handler.

-Henry was concerned that the bear was insufficiently provided for, and so made a further order to the sheriffs on 30 October 1253.
-He ordered that a muzzle and chain be made for the animal so it could be walked outside of the Tower's grounds, and that it be permitted to swim, bathe, and fish in the River Thames tethered by a long rope.
+Henry was concerned that the bear was insufficiently provided for.
+On 30 October 1253, he ordered that a muzzle and chain be made so it could be walked outside of the Tower's grounds, and that it be permitted to swim, bathe, and fish in the River Thames tethered by a long rope.
 The upkeep payments were also increased to six pence per day.
-The bear would be taken to the Thames daily, where it fished for sturgeon and salmon.
-The excursions proved popular with the public, who flocked to the river to view the animal.
-Traffic on nearby roads was halted to facilitate the bear's movements.
+The bear would be taken to the Thames daily, where it fished for salmon.
+The excursions proved popular with the public, who flocked to the river to watch.